kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 4. Follow the steps above to fill out the beacon information.
 Any information from the QR code will be prefilled.

 ### Creating from a GPX file
-If you have locations saved in a GPX file, you can import them into Trail Sense as beacons.
+If you have locations saved in a GPX file, you can import them into Ocean Sense as beacons.

 1. Tap the '+' button in the bottom-right corner of the screen.
 2. Click 'GPX file'.